 How to Choose a Roman Food Tour

-I say to look for one of the food tours in Rome that meets your specific needs.
+I say to look for one of the food tours in Rome that meet your specific needs.

-By that I mean, is there a specific reason you are doing your Roman food tour?
-For example, do you want to get to know a specific neighborhood better?
+By that, is there a specific reason you are doing your Roman food tour?
+For example, do you want to know a specific neighborhood better?
+Do you want to try a specific type of food, like street food or food venues?
+Are you interested in wine tastings?

-If so, then you would probably enjoy a Roman food tour that focuses on that neighborhood, like this tour that focuses on the Trastevere neighborhood or this tour outlining the Monti neighborhood, or the neighborhood around the Trevi Fountain, all of which focus on native Italian cuisine.
+If so, you would probably enjoy a Roman food tour that focuses on that neighborhood, like this tour that focuses on the Trastevere neighborhood, this tour outlining the Monti neighborhood, or the neighborhood around the Trevi Fountain, all of which focuses on native Italian cuisine.

-For our Rome food tour, we chose to take a tour with Secret Food Tours.
-We loved our time with Secret Food Tours in Dublin, so we knew that we would have a great experience with them in the Eternal City as well, and we were right!
+We loved our time with Secret Food Tours in Dublin, so we knew we would have a great experience with them in the Eternal City, and we were right!

-Honestly, we have found Secret Food Tours to be some of the best food tours anywhere!
+We have found Secret Food Tours to be some of the best food tours anywhere and are one of the best food tours in Rome!

 Take Food Tours in Rome to Learn Local History

-Now, don’t let them one scare you off, this isn’t going to be boring history book type of history.
+Now, don’t let them scare you off; this isn’t going to be a boring history book type of history.
 NO!
 This is cool, food and culture-related history.

-We met our guide in front of the famous Pantheon.
+We met our guide before the famous Pantheon to start our walking tour.

-Not only did we learn some fabulous facts about not only the Pantheon, but we also learned about the Piazza, some of the ancient ruins, the Trevi Fountain, and surrounding neighborhoods.
+Not only did we learn some fabulous facts about the Pantheon, but we also learned about the Piazza, some of the ancient ruins, the Trevi Fountain, and surrounding neighborhoods.

-Don’t worry though, your guide knows that you are there for a food tour, so they keep the history facts to a minimum and instead truly focus on the Italian cuisine.
+Don’t worry, though, your guide knows that you are there for a food tour, so they keep the historical facts to a minimum and instead truly focus on the Italian cuisine.

 Discover Off the Beaten Path Restaurants During Rome Food Tours

-Well, on our food tour, this is exactly what we were introduced to.
-We were lead off the beaten path and into local butcher shops, bakeries, gelato shops, and of course, true Italian trattorias.
+We were led off the beaten path and into local butcher shops, street food, bakeries, gelato shops, true Italian trattorias, and some of the best pizza ever!

 We ventured down little side streets that I didn’t even know existed and wound our way through cobblestone lanes only to be introduced to some of the best food in Italy we had ever tasted.